The Bowditch boundary of $(G,\mathcal{H})$ when $G$ is hyperbolic: Introduction

 In this note, we give a proof of Theorem \ref{t:bowditch} which differs from Bowditch's.
 The strategy we follow is to exploit the dynamical characterization of relative hyperbolicity given by Yaman in \cite{yaman04}.
 By doing so, we are able to obtain some more information about the pair $(G,\mc{H})$.
 In particular, we obtain an explicit description of its Bowditch boundary $\partial(G,\mc{H})$.
 (This same strategy was applied by Dahmani to describe the boundary of certain amalgams of relatively hyperbolic groups in \cite{Dahmani03}.)
 Let $\partial G$ be the Gromov boundary of the group $G$.
 If $H$ is quasiconvex in a hyperbolic group $G$, its limit set $\Lambda (H) \subset \partial G$ is homeomorphic to the Gromov boundary $\partial H$ of $H$.
-The next theorem says that $\partial(G,\mc{H})$ is obtained by smashing the limit sets of $gHg^{-1}$ to points, for $H\in \mc{H}$ and $g\in G$. \begin{theorem} \footnote{Since I posted this note, it's been pointed out to me that this theorem too was already well-known.
-See in particular Tran \cite{Tran13} for an alternate proof which additionally gives the Bowditch boundary of $(G,\mc{P})$ when $G$ is CAT$(0)$.
-Tran also points out previous results of Gerasimov and Gerasimov--Potyagailo \cite{Gerasimov12,GerasimovPotyagailo09}, or alternatively Matsuda--Oguni--Yamagata \cite{Matsuda12} which can be used to give other proofs of Theorem \ref{t:decomp}.} Let $G$ be hyperbolic, and let $\mc{H}$ be an almost malnormal collection of infinite quasi-convex proper subgroups of $G$.
+Our proof of Theorem \ref{t:bowditch} also yields the following result (previously obtained by Tran \cite{Tran13}), which says that $\partial(G,\mc{H})$ is obtained by smashing the limit sets of $gHg^{-1}$ to points, for $H\in \mc{H}$ and $g\in G$. \begin{theorem} Let $G$ be hyperbolic, and let $\mc{H}$ be an almost malnormal collection of infinite quasi-convex proper subgroups of $G$.
 Let $\mathcal{L}$ be the set of $G$--translates of limit sets of elements of $\mc{H}$.
-The Bowditch boundary $\partial(G,\mc{H})$ is obtained from the Gromov boundary $\partial G$ as a decomposition space $\partial G/ \mathcal{L}$. \end{theorem} In particular, we can bound the dimension of this space: \begin{corollary} Let $G$ be a hyperbolic group and $\mc{H}$ a malnormal collection of infinite quasi-convex proper subgroups.
-Then $\dim \partial (G,\mc{H})\leq \dim \partial G + 1$. \end{corollary} \begin{proof} This follows from the Addition Theorem of dimension theory, a special case of which says that if a compact metric space $M = A\cup B$, then $\dim(M)\leq \dim(A)+\dim(B)+1$.
-By Theorem \ref{t:decomp}, $\partial(G,\mc{H})$ can be written as a disjoint union of a countable set (coming from the limit sets of the conjugates of the elements of $\mc{H}$) with a subset of $\partial G$. \end{proof}

-At least conjecturally, this proposition gives cohomological information about the pair: \begin{conjecture} Let $G$ be torsion-free and hyperbolic relative to $\mc{H}$.
-Let $\mathrm{cd}(G,\mc{H})$ be the cohomological dimension of the pair $(G,\mc{H})$, and let $\dim$ be topological dimension.
-Then
+The Bowditch boundary $\partial(G,\mc{H})$ is obtained from the Gromov boundary $\partial G$ as a decomposition space $\partial G/ \mathcal{L}$. \end{theorem}